-Nancy A. Lyons was first elected to the city council in November 2013 and re-elected in 2018.
+Nancy A. Lyons was first elected to the Diamond Bar City Council in November 2013 and re-elected in 2018.
 She served as mayor in 2016 and mayor pro tem in 2015.

 Prior to joining council, Mrs. Lyons served two four-year terms on the Walnut Valley Unified School District Board of Trustees, including one term as president.
-Previous to that, she was an appointed member of the City of Diamond Bar’s Parks and Recreation Commission, serving in various capacities including chairperson.
+Previous to that, she was an appointed member of the City’s Parks and Recreation Commission, serving in various capacities including chairperson.

-Ms. Lyons currently serves as the City Council’s delegate to the San Gabriel Valley Council of Governments, Southern California Association of Governments, Los Angeles County Library Commission, Alameda Corridor East Capital Projects and Construction Authority and Take Back Our Community Coalition, and alternate delegate to the Foothill Transit Board and L.A.
-County Sanitation District No. 21.
+Ms. Lyons currently serves as the City Council’s delegate to the San Gabriel Valley Council of Governments and Take Back Our Community Coalition, and alternate delegate to the Foothill Transit Board.

 Ms. Lyons holds a Masters of Business Administration from California State University, Fullerton, and a bachelor’s degree in economics from Pitzer College, Claremont.